Lydia Farley Wears Sweatpants Pulled Down While Sporting Sunny Yellow String Bikini

 "You have a perfect body but the eyes are the most beautiful," a fourth follower added with several emoji that included faces blowing kisses.

-As The Inquisitr recently reported, Lydia showed off her flat abs in an update that saw her wearing a cropped sweater and a pair of mid-rise jeans while she posed beside a swimming pool.
+As The Inquisitr recently reported, Lydia showed off her flat abs in an update which saw her wearing a cropped sweater and a pair of mid-rise jeans while she posed beside a swimming pool.